erikcorry/understanding-lisp-1/README.md

 	exit
 ```

-The purpose of this is to make a call into some part of the interpreter in such
+The purpose of this is to make a call, but using a stack of return addresses
-a way that it stores the return address on the interpreter's software stack.
+like we are used to from modern systems.
+The comments are very
-Thus it is set up so that when the interpreter unwinds its software stack it
+interpreter-oriented, but really the only part that is interpreter-specific is
-will return right back to the machine code that called it.
+that it pushes the return address onto the interpreter stack.

-It works by inspecting the instruction that called it to find the real
+Since the `cal` instruction ignores its argment this stub works by inspecting
-destination!
+the instruction that called it to find the real destination!

 The assembly starts with a simple `0`.
 Again, this is a word before the real
 code for storing the accumulator/argument.